“Like a regular gym to get physically fit, cognitive fitness requires constant practise as well because thinking isn’t a set but a dynamic state”

 Other addictive and extra-organisational behaviours, such as drinking, smoking, drugs and domestic violence (all of which can be intensified by workplace practices) can cost organisations tens of thousands per employee.
 Read more 'Work is killing us'.

-Finally, Dr. Robert Brinkerhoff, an internationally recognized learning effectiveness expert, published a study in his book Telling Training's Story that shows 15 percent of people don't try a new concept after they learn it, and 70 percent try but fail or give up.
+Finally, Dr. Robert Brinkerhoff, an internationally recognised learning effectiveness expert, published a study in his book Telling Training's Story that shows 15 percent of people don't try a new concept after they learn it, and 70 percent try but fail or give up.
 Just 15 percent of leaders who get training are actually able to establish permanent change after traditional learning experiences.
 Other experts report only 10 percent of such corporate training is effective.”

 Why is this?